thesegunadeleke/c_jenny-tutorials/README.md

  switchcasetask.c - Program checks and grades the scores of students

  switchcalc.c - Simple add, subtract, divide and multiplication calculator using switch case in c

+ forloop.c - a program to print 10 values using the for loop function

+ forlooptablecalc.c - a program to calculate and print the table of random user input numbers up to 12 (assignment)